pathunstrom/accepting-your-success/write-out.md

 out.
 I stand on a stage and be vulnerable because I needed people to do that for me.

-We are community.
-You should recognize it by now, but if you haven't, let me introduce you to my favorite slogan in Python: Come for the language, stay for the community.
+We, here, are community.
+You should recognize this quote by now, but if you haven't heard it, let me introduce you to my favorite slogan in Python: Come for the language, stay for the community.

-I didn't get to stand here because I worked hard and made it happen, though I had to do that to.
+I didn't get to stand here because I worked hard and made it happen, though I had to do that too.
 I had peers and mentors who helped lift me up when I was at my lowest.
 So I want to leave you all with a challenge: I'm going to ask you to give back.
 If you're new to the community: go find a local event and volunteer.
 If you've been around, think about what it is you do well, and help someone else